Why Foster City

 Is the island geography a problem?

 It depends on how you weigh access vs lifestyle.
 The single-bridge Hwy 92 dependency adds rush-hour minutes to the off-island commute (to high school, hospitals, Caltrain).
-On the other side, Foster City's master-planned street grid, lagoon-front parks, and contained 33,000-person population deliver a quality-of-life advantage that doesn't show up in commute math.
+Conversely, Foster City's master-planned street grid, lagoon-front parks, and contained 33,000-person population deliver a quality-of-life advantage that doesn't show up in commute math.
 Plan for the bridge crossing in any time-sensitive scheduling (school pickup, prenatal appointments, hospital trips).

 Does Lily Garipova speak Russian for Foster City transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in Foster City and the broader mid-Peninsula in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in Foster City and the broader mid-Peninsula in either English or Russian.
 Russian-language Foster City page: lilygaripova.com/ru/foster-city-realtor/.

 What's the deal with Foster City's sea-level rise and levee district?